What are your chances of acceptance?

 Thesis Statements What this handout is about This handout describes what a thesis statement is, how thesis statements work in your writing, ... course assignments often ask you to make a persuasive case in writing.
 You are asked to convince your reader of your point of view.
 This form of persuasion, often called academic

-9. How to Write a Strong Thesis Statement
+15. How to Write a Thesis Statement for a Persuasive Essay

 A thesis statement is a sentence that directly states the central idea of your written assignment.
 In essays, a thesis statement is usually included in the introduction.
 In longer pieces of writing, it may appear further along, but still near the beginning.
 A successful thesis has the following characteristics: it is interesting to the readers